2022 Saint John Chrysostom Oratorical Festival Topics

 Senior Division (Grades 10–12)

-Please Note: Everyone who is interested is encouraged to visit the Archdiocesan website for topics, speaker tips, and to view the official festival rules, which have been updated for 2021.
+Please visit http://www.goarch.org/oratorical for topics, speaker tips, and to view the official festival rules.

 Annual Ad Book